tel: +48 22 499 98 98

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.

-Magnets attract each other within a distance of several to around 10 cm from each other.
-Don't put your fingers in the path of magnet attraction, as a serious injury may occur.
-Depending on how massive the neodymium magnets are, they can lead to a cut or a fracture.
+Magnets attract each other within a distance of several to about 10 cm from each other.
+Don't put your fingers in the path of magnet attraction, because a major injury may occur.
+Magnets, depending on their size, are able even cut off a finger or alternatively there can be a serious pressure or even a fracture.

 Dhit sp. z o.o. logo